Total variation error bounds for geometric approximation: Introduction

-The first application is a bound on the total variation distance between the geometric distribution and the sum of a geometrically distributed number of independent, non-negative, integer-valued random variables with common mean.
-The distribution of such geometric convolutions have been considered in many places in the literature in the setting of exponential approximation and convergence; the book-length treatment is given in \cite{Kalashnikov1997}.
-The second application is a variation on the classical theorem of \cite{Yaglom1947} describing the asymptotic behavior of the generation size of a critical Galton-Watson process conditioned on non-extinction.
-This theorem has a large literature of extensions and embellishments (see \cite{Lalley2009} for example). \cite{Pekoz2009} obtained a rate of convergence for the Kolmogorov distance between the generation size of a critical Galton-Watson process conditioned on non-extinction and the exponential distribution.
+The first application in this article is a bound on the total variation distance between the geometric distribution and the sum of a geometrically distributed number of independent, non-negative, integer-valued random variables with common mean.
+The distribution of such geometric convolutions have been considered in many places in the literature in the setting of exponential approximation and convergence; the book-length treatment is given in \cite {Kalashnikov1997}.
+The second application is a variation on the classical theorem of Yaglom \cite{Yaglom1947}, describing the asymptotic behavior of the generation size of a critical Galton--Watson process conditioned on non-extinction.
+This theorem has a large literature of extensions and embellishments; see, for example, \cite{Lalley2009}.
+Pek{\"o}z and R{\"o}llin~\cite{Pekoz2009} obtained a rate of convergence for the Kolmogorov distance between the generation size of a critical Galton--Watson process conditioned on non-extinction and the exponential distribution.
 Here we obtain an analogous bound for the geometric distribution in total variation distance.
-The third application is to the in-degree of a randomly chosen node in the uniform attachment random graph discussed in \cite{Bollobas2001}, and the final application is to the total degree of both a fixed and a randomly chosen node in the preferential attachment random graph discussed in \cite{Bollobas2001}.
-In contrast to our first two examples, these examples do not derive from an exponential approximation result.
+The third application is to the in-degree of a randomly chosen node in the uniform attachment random graph discussed in \cite {Bollobas2001}, and the final application is to the total degree of both a fixed and a randomly chosen node in the preferential attachment random graph discussed in \cite {Bollobas2001}.
+As mentioned before, these examples do not derive from an exponential approximation result.